51Degrees/documentation/src/info/wordpress.md

+@page Info_WordPress WordPress

-@page Info_WordPress 51Degrees – Optimize by Device & Location
+# 51Degrees - Optimize by Device & Location

 Optimize your website for a range of devices and personalize your content based on your user’s location.